Best USB Hub of 2021

 The Atolla Powered isn't exactly ideal for traveling for a couple of critical reasons.
 First of all, the use of the included power adapter cord is required, so you need to be sure that you're near a wall plug.
 This model is also very bulky — some USB hubs are a fraction of the size.
 When you consider the added bulk from the power cord, this package takes up quite a bit of room in a laptop bag or briefcase.
 Still, if you know you want a large number of USB 3.0 ports and that you won't be moving your hub around much, we'd say the Atolla is a fantastic choice.

 If you're in the market for a Macbook Pro USB C hub, the CHOETECH HUB M14 is a decent choice.
 It plugs directly into the Macbook without cables, which helps reduce clutter and makes it more compact for traveling.
-It has all of the standard ports you'd expect, including HDMI, USB C, USB 3.0, SD, and Micro SD, so you should have most bases covered for your data transfer needs.
+It features all the standard ports you'd expect, including HDMI, USB C, USB 3.0, SD, and Micro SD, so that most bases will be covered for your data transfer needs.
 The CHOETECH is also a fraction of the price of many other USB hubs, which is always an attractive feature.

 The HooToo SHUTTLE is another decent USB C hub.
 This model offers all of the standard ports you'd expect from this type of device, including Micro SD, SD, USB 3.0, USB C, and HDMI.
 One of the three USB 3.0 ports can deliver up to 100W of power to charge devices rather than just transfer data.

 However, we were a bit disappointed to discover that the SHUTTLE has only one USB C input.
 Most people will use this slot for the power cable, so there won't be another port open if you have a different USB C device that needs data transferred.
 It's also a bit bigger than other models that offer a similar level of performance.
 The HooToo is still an excellent model to go with if you want this style of USB hub and want to be able to charge USB 3.0 devices.